 The Compliance Map is an accessible dashboard viewer that summarises the compliance status of different geographies in the UK for a range of pollutants and provides easy access to the data.
-Compliance results for 2020 are currently available.
-The compliance status of a zone is determined using a combination of measurements from national monitoring networks and national dispersion modelling using Defra's Pollution Climate Mapping models.
+Results for the preceding year are published around the end of September, annually.
+The compliance status of a zone is determined using a combination of measurements from national monitoring networks and national dispersion modelling using Defra's Pollution Climate Mapping models1.
 The final compliance status is determined by the maximum concentration from all valid measurements and model results.
 Defra's Air Pollution in the UK report provides further information on the UK's annual compliance assessment, including information on our monitoring networks and modelling.